Anjaliavv51/SkillSynq/README.md

 ## Features

-The website includes a dedicated **Features** section that highlights the core functionalities of SkillSynq:
+The website includes a dedicated **Features** section that highlights the core functionalities of SkillSync:

 - Peer-to-peer matching and messaging
 - Group learning sessions